Venezuela: 20th century

-During the presidencies of Rómulo Betancourt (1959–1964, his second term) and Raúl Leoni (1964–1969) in the 1960s, substantial guerilla movements occurred, including the Armed Forces of National Liberation and the Revolutionary Left Movement, which had split from AD in 1960.
-Most of these movements laid down their arms under Rafael Caldera's first presidency (1969–1974); Caldera had won the 1968 election for COPEI, being the first time a party other than Democratic Action took the presidency through a democratic election.
+During the presidencies of Rómulo Betancourt (1959–64, his second term) and Raúl Leoni (1964–69), substantial guerilla movements occurred.
+Most laid down their arms under Rafael Caldera's first presidency (1969–74).
+Caldera had won the 1968 election for COPEI, the first time a party other than Democratic Action took the presidency through a democratic election.
 The new democratic order had its antagonists.
-Betancourt suffered an attack planned by the Dominican dictator Rafael Trujillo in 1960, and the leftists excluded from the Pact initiated an armed insurgency by organizing themselves in the Armed Forces of National Liberation, sponsored by the Communist Party and Fidel Castro.
-In 1962 they tried to destabilize the military corps, with failed revolts in Carúpano and Puerto Cabello.
-At the same time, Betancourt promoted a foreign policy, the Betancourt Doctrine, in which he only recognized elected governments by popular vote.
+Betancourt suffered an attack planned by the Dominican dictator Rafael Trujillo in 1960, and the leftists excluded from the Pact initiated an insurgency by organizing themselves into the Armed Forces of National Liberation, sponsored by the Communist Party and Fidel Castro.
+In 1962 they tried to destabilize the military corps, with failed revolts.
+Betancourt promoted a foreign policy, the Betancourt Doctrine, in which he only recognized elected governments by popular vote.

-The election in 1973 of Carlos Andrés Pérez coincided with an oil crisis, in which Venezuela's income exploded as oil prices soared; oil industries were nationalized in 1976.
-This led to massive increases in public spending, but also increases in external debts, which continued into the 1980s when the collapse of oil prices during the 1980s crippled the Venezuelan economy.
-As the government started to devalue the currency in February 1983 to face its financial obligations, Venezuelans' real standards of living fell dramatically.
-A number of failed economic policies and increasing corruption in government led to rising poverty and crime, worsening social indicators, and increased political instability.
+The 1973 Venezuelan presidential election of Carlos Andrés Pérez coincided with an oil crisis, in which Venezuela's income exploded as oil prices soared; oil industries were nationalized in 1976.
+This led to massive increases in public spending, but also increases in external debts, until the collapse of oil prices during the 1980s crippled the economy.
+As the government started to devalue the currency in 1983 to face its financial obligations, standards of living fell dramatically.
+Failed economic policies and increasing corruption in government led to rising poverty and crime, worsening social indicators, and increased political instability.

 In the 1980s, the Presidential Commission for State Reform (COPRE) emerged as a mechanism of political innovation.
-Venezuela was preparing for the decentralization of its political system and the diversification of its economy, reducing the large size of the State.
-The COPRE operated as an innovation mechanism, also by incorporating issues into the political agenda that were generally excluded from public deliberation by the main actors of the Venezuelan democratic system.
-The most discussed topics were incorporated into the public agenda: decentralization, political participation, municipalization, judicial order reforms and the role of the State in a new economic strategy.
-The social reality of the country made the changes difficult to apply.
+Venezuela decentralized its political system and diversified its economy, reducing the size of the state.
+COPRE operated as an innovation mechanism, also by incorporating issues into the political agenda, that were excluded from public deliberation by the main actors of the democratic system.
+The most discussed topics were incorporated into the public agenda: decentralization, political participation, municipalization, judicial order reforms and the role of the state in a new economic strategy.
+The social reality made the changes difficult to apply.